otrv4/otrv4/otrv4.md

   * Otherwise:

-    * Forget the old encrypted `gx` value that you sent earlier, and pretend you're in `AUTHSTATE_NONE`.
+    * Forget the old encrypted `g^x` value that you sent earlier, and pretend you're in `AUTHSTATE_NONE`.
 For example, reply with a `D-H Key Message`, and transition `authstate` to `AUTHSTATE_AWAITING_REVEALSIG`.